 - Transition Supports Service Learning Project – Trainees will participate in a service learning project in which they will provide a minimum of 6 hours of support for individuals on the autism spectrum above 18-years of age who are preparing for post-secondary transitions (e.g., employment, college, independent living, community living, and more).

-- Professional Conference – Trainees inProject Common Ground are required to take part in at least one professional conference that addressescurrent issues related to providing supports for individuals with ASD.
+Professional Conferences – Trainees inProject Common Ground are encouraged to take part in at least one professional conference that addresses current issues related to providing supports for individuals with ASD.

-- Observation at a diagnostic clinic – Many families of children with ASD consider the diagnostic process to be a major event in their lives.
+Observation at a diagnostic clinic – Many families of children with ASD consider the diagnostic process to be a major event in their lives.
 SLPs are often among the first intervention professionals to work with a family after a child receives a diagnosis.
 It’s important to understand the process in order to be helpful to families at this crucial time.
-Each trainee will make one visit to observe the assessment of a child at a local diagnostic clinic.
+Trainees have the opportunity to observe the Neurodevelopmtnal Assessment Clinic at JumpStart Learning to Learn.

 Within five years after graduation, trainees are required to satisfy a service obligation in return for the scholarship assistance they received.
 Graduates must work on a full-time or a full-time equivalent basis as a speech-language pathologist (SLP), an SLP supervisor, a postsecondary instructor or researcher in Communicative Disorders or related services for three years.
 A majority of the work that graduates perform must be related to the training that they received in the field of communicative disorders, special education, early intervention, or related services for children with disabilities.
 At least part of the services provided must benefit children with autism spectrum disorders (ASD).
 Part-time employment may be used to satisfy the obligation (for example, working half-time for four years to fulfill the equivalent of a two year obligation).
 At least once a year, graduates will submit a report of the following to the directors of Project Common Ground, including: